Ergine: Physiological effects

-One study found that 2 of 4 human subjects experienced cardiovascular dysregulation and the study had to be halted, concluding that the drug is more dangerous than commonly believed.
+One study found that two of four human subjects experienced cardiovascular dysregulation and the study had to be halted, concluding that the ingestion of seeds containing ergine was less safe than commonly believed.
+Importantly this may have been a product of other substances within the seeds.
 The same study also observed that reactions were highly differing in type and intensity between different subjects.
-Another study in mice found that the drug had aphrodisiac properties, inducing increased sexual behavior.